 More efficient learning with a pre-course assessment

-Supposedly, one of the benefits to e-learning over conventional classroom based learning is that it enables students to learn on their own terms; going at their own pace and learning the topics that fill in the gaps in their knowledge.
+One of the benefits to e-learning over conventional classroom-based learning is that it enables students to learn on their own terms; going at their own pace and learning the topics that fill in the gaps in their knowledge.
 But what good is this approach if we don’t tailor the learning experience to the user, or treat learners as the individuals they are?

 Most online courses are exactly the same for every learner enrolled in the course.
-You run through it in a linear fashion and then at the end of an assessment.
+You run through it in a linear fashion and then at the end you complete an assessment.
 This isn’t tailored to the learner and it’s incredibly inefficient.

 By assessing the learner before they enrol, we can tailor the course to the individual learner, expanding on topics they show weakness in and skipping the topics they’re competent in.
 This tailored approach brings efficiency to e-learning, saving time and improving the effectiveness of your learning.